 - Taking care of yourself helps you to take care of your baby.
-Being active after giving birth is good for your body, mind, and emotions. - Ask your health care provider or public health nurse about activities after having a baby avoid doing too much, too soon!
+Being active after giving birth is good for your body, mind, and emotions. - Ask your health care provider or public health nurse about activities after having a baby.